ankitlade12/Customer_Analytics/README.md

 2. Descriptive statistics as the exploratory part of your analysis ( PCA and K-Means Clustering).

 3. Elasticity modeling for Purchase Probability, Brand Choice, and Purchase Quantity (Linear and Logistic Regression).

-4. Power of Deep Learning to predict future behavior (Tensorflow 2.0).